Improved Algorithms for Parity and Streett objectives: Streett Objectives in Graphs

-{\em Algorithm~\streett{} and good component detection.} The input is a directed graph $G=(V, E)$ and $k$ Streett pairs $( L_\idxs, U_\idxs )$, $\idxs = 1, \dotsc, k$.
-The size of the input is measured in terms of $m=\lvert E \rvert$, $n=\lvert V \rvert$, $k$, and $b = \sum_{\idxs=1}^k (\lvert L_\idxs \rvert + \lvert U_\idxs \rvert)$.
-Consider a maximal \scc{} $\maxscc$; the \emph{good component detection problem} asks to (a) output a non-trivial \scc{} $G[\gc{}] \subseteq \maxscc$ such that for all $1 \le \idxs \le k$ either no vertex in $L_\idxs$ or at least one vertex in $U_\idxs$ is contained in the \scc{} (i.e., $L_\idxs \cap \gc{}=\emptyset$ or $U_\idxs \cap \gc{}\neq \emptyset$), or (b) detect that no such \scc{} exists.
-In the former case, there exists an infinite path that visits $\gc{}$ infinitely often and satisfies the Streett objective, while in the later case there exists no infinite path that visits vertices in $\maxscc$ infinitely often and satisfies the Streett objective.
-It follows from the results of~\cite{AlurHenzingerBook} that the following algorithm, called Algorithm~\streett{}, suffices for the winning set computation: (1) Compute the maximal \scc{} decomposition of the graph; (2) for each maximal \scc{} $\maxscc$ for which the good component detection returns an \scc{}, label the maximal \scc{} $\maxscc$ as \emph{satisfying}; (3) output the set of nodes that can reach a satisfying maximal \scc{s} as the winning set.
-Since the first and last step are linear time, the runtime of Algorithm~\streett{} is dominated by the detection of good components in maximal \scc{s}.
+\emph{Algorithm~\streettalg and good component detection.} Consider an SCC $\scc$; the \emph{good component detection problem} asks to (a) output a non-trivial SCS $G[\gc] \subseteq \scc$ induced by some set of vertices~$\gc$ such that for all $1 \le \idxs \le k$ either no vertex of $L_\idxs$ or at least one vertex of $U_\idxs$ is contained in the SCS (i.e., $L_\idxs \cap \gc=\emptyset$ or $U_\idxs \cap \gc\neq \emptyset$), or (b) detect that no such SCS exists.
+In the former case, there exists an infinite path that visits $\gc$ infinitely often and satisfies the Streett objective, while in the later case there exists no infinite path that visits vertices of the SCC~$\scc$ infinitely often and satisfies the Streett objective.
+It follows from the results of~\cite{AlurHenzingerBook} that the following algorithm, called Algorithm~\streettalg, suffices for the winning set computation: \begin{enumerate} \item Compute the SCC decomposition of the graph; \item for each SCC $\scc$ for which the good component detection returns an SCS, label the SCC $\scc$ as \emph{satisfying}; \item output the set of vertices that can reach a satisfying SCC as the winning set. \end{enumerate} Since the first and last step are linear time, the running time of Algorithm~\streettalg is dominated by the detection of good components in SCCs.
 In the following we assume that the input graph is strongly connected and focus on good component detection.